zcoo/fluss/website/docs/table-design/table-types/pk-table/index.md

 );
 ```

-If the data written to the primary-key table is
+If the data written to the Primary Key Table is
 sequentially `+I(1, 2.0, 'apple')`, `+I(1, 4.0, 'banana')`, `-D(1, 4.0, 'banana')`, then the following change data will
 be generated.
 For example, the following Flink SQL statements illustrate this behavior: